Fizzy Qwick: Biography

 Two years later, with the Morocco label already shut down, Fizzy Qwick released a self-titled solo album on the parent label.
 It was co-produced by Tiggi Clay bandmates Peaches and McCall in association with Gregg Crockett.
 "Hangin' Out", the initial single from the album (written by McCall) was a significant departure from the Tiggi Clay album.
 It had more of a pop feel, somewhat reminiscent of 1960's girl groups.
 Billboard said the song had "a lot of the spirit of the Supremes' greatest."
 The music publication selected it as a "Pick of Week", and went on to describe it as "a class debut for the solo chanteuse."
 Unfortunately, "Hangin' Out" was unable to rise above the lower third of the R&B charts.
-The B-side was the jazz-flavored "Angels in the Snow", which is extremely rare because the song does not appear on the album.
+The extremely rare non-album B-side was the jazz-flavored "Angels in the Snow."
 The follow-up single, "You Want It Your Way, Always" (co-written by Lester Abrams, perhaps best known for the Doobie Brothers hit, "Minute by Minute") had a grittier sound reminiscent of Tina Turner.
 The latter song was also highlighted by a guitar solo by Joe Satriani.
-However, it received only regional airplay and failed to make the charts.
+However, it received only regional airplay and failed to make the national charts.

 In 2000, the UK-based label First Experience Records, released Crying for Love, a CD of demo recordings of the R&B septet Bridge.
 These were the recordings that landed Bridge a deal at the CBS subsidiary Bang twenty years earlier.
 Despite the unfinished quality of some of the tracks, this release has become a favorite of fans of Northern soul.
 Although the proposed album at Bang was never completed, at least two of the demo tracks were recorded by other artists prior to the CD's release.
 The song "Next to Me" was covered by drummer Kenneth Nash on his 1986 album, Mr. Ears.
 Jean Carne and Glenn Jones recorded "Sweet and Wonderful" on Carne's 1981 album of the same name.
 The latter track was co-written by Fizzy Qwick under her birth name, Debravon Lewis.

-Most recently, she has written for female vocalist U.Niq.
+Most recently, she had written for female vocalist U.Niq.